Should I Give My Kids my House to Protect It From Medicaid?

 Local Elder Law Attorneys in Your City

-The $15,000 figure is the amount of the current gift tax exclusion (in 2020), meaning that any person who gives away $15,000 or less to any one individual in one particular year does not have to report the gift to the IRS, and you can give this amount to as many people as you like.
-If you give away more than $15,000 to any one person in a single year (other than your spouse), you will have to file a gift tax return.
+If you give away more than $19,000 to any one person in a single year (other than your spouse), you will have to file a gift tax return.
 However, this does not necessarily mean you’ll pay a gift tax.
-You’ll have to pay a tax only if your reportable gifts total more than $11.58 million (in 2020) during your lifetime.
+You’ll have to pay a tax only if your reportable gifts total more than $13.99 million (in 2025) during your lifetime.
+This figure is the lifetime gift and estate tax exemption.

-Many people believe that if they give away an amount equal to the current $15,000 annual gift tax exclusion, this gift will be exempted from Medicaid's five-year look-back at transfers that could trigger a waiting period for benefits.
-Nothing could be further from the truth.
+Many people believe that if they give away an amount equal to the current $19,000 annual gift tax exclusion, this gift will be exempt from Medicaid’s five-year lookback at transfers that could trigger a waiting period for benefits; however, this is not the case.

-If you think there is a chance you will need Medicaid coverage of long-term care in the foreseeable future, see your elder law attorney before starting a gifting plan.
+If you think there is a chance you will need Medicaid coverage of long-term care in the foreseeable future, speak with an experienced elder law attorney near you before starting a gifting plan.

 You may be afraid of losing your home if you have to enter a nursing home and apply for Medicaid.
 This fear is well-founded,...